jplusplus/tusg/README.md

     npm install
     gulp develop

+To make the Google Sheets integration work, you will also need to add a API key.

 `gulp develop` will set environment variables to defaults and start the app in development mode.
 You should now be able to access the site at [localhost:3000](http://localhost:3000)

 Each pug file in [`views/chapters`](https://github.com/jplusplus/tusg/tree/master/views/chapters) corresponds to one chapter in the guide.
 Just edit the pug files, and reload the page.